 ESTONIA: Kesko's Saastumarket asks patent office to ban Lidl logo

+Estonia's largest retailer, the Saastumarket discount chain, has asked the patent office to ban German rival Lidl from operating in Estonia under its logo.
 According to the Aripaev daily newspaper, the Lidl logo closely resembles the Saastumarket logo.
 The case is complicated by the fact that Saastumarket has only been in existence for a few years, while Lidl has operated under the same logo for decades.
 However, Saastumarket, a subsidiary of Finland's Kesko, registered its logo in 1998, while Lidl only applied for international registration of its logo in Estonia earlier this year.

 Get full access to all content, just $1 for 30 days

 just-food gives you the widest food market coverage.

 Paid just-food members have unlimited access to all our exclusive content - including 17 years of archives.

 It’s our best ever membership offer – just for you.

 - 2017: three major drivers of M&A strategy

 - Comment: Premier has more to ponder than Brexit